Paleo Apple Crisp (Coconut Topping)

 1 teaspoon vanilla extract

-5 tablespoons palm shortening, chilled
+5 tablespoons palm shortening or butter, chilled

 Supplies